Sample Datasets

 • hum: Normalized humidity (humidity divided by 100)

-• windspeed: Normalized wind speed (wind speed divided by 67)
+• windspeed: Normalized wind speed (divided by max wind speed of 67 km/h)

 Usage Counts